aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/file-compression/compress-multiple-files/_index.md

 `archive.Save` writes the compressed data to the `zipFile` stream.
 We also specify an ASCII encoding for file names and add a friendly comment describing the archive’s contents.

+## How to add a password to a ZIP archive (c# zip password)

+If you need to protect the ZIP file, Aspose.Zip lets you set a password through `ArchiveSaveOptions.Password`.
+The password is applied during the `Save` call, and the resulting archive can be opened only with the same password.
+This feature is useful when you are transmitting confidential data.

+## Streaming zip compression c# – Why it matters

+The example above already demonstrates streaming compression: each file is read via a `FileStream` and written directly to the archive stream.
+Because the library processes data in chunks, memory consumption stays low even for multi‑gigabyte files.
+This approach is far more scalable than loading whole files into memory.

 ## Common Issues and Solutions

 | Issue | Why it Happens | Fix |